van001/lesscode-fp/README.md

 ### Immutable ###
 In functional programming, you do not mutate data; instead, you compute a new.

+Now that memory/storage is cheap, this is one of the major advantages of functional programming.

 Lesscode adheres to the principle unless it's a Monad ([see below](https://github.com/van001/lesscode-fp#monad-endofunctor))

 ```